qlyoung/MumbleEchoSpatializer/README.md

 - **While in a match**, go to http://localhost/session in your browser, and verify that you get a text blob (page does not time out).
 If it is timing out, try the following:
+  - If you use Skype, completely close it and try again
-  - Open an administrator command prompt - Win+R, type "cmd", Ctrl+Shift+Enter
+  - If you do not use Skype, open an administrator command prompt - Win+R, type "cmd", Ctrl+Shift+Enter
   - Type "NET stop HTTP" and hit enter
-  - Try going to http://localhost/session in your browser again; if you get a
-    text blob, the plugin should work
+  - Try going to http://localhost/session in your browser again; if you get a text blob, the plugin should work
   - If the above steps did not work, turn off Windows Firewall

 Contributing
 ------------